-☐ Railbed / track / deck Plots the longitudinal displacements of the track and the structure along with the longitudinal relative railbed (displacement of the track
+- □ Railbed / track / deck Plots the longitudinal displacements of the track and the structure along with the longitudinal relative railbed (displacement of the track relative to the deck) on a single chart. - ☐ Axial rail stress (single track) Plots the axial stress for the track that is currently being post-processed.

+Axial rail stress (multiple tracks) Plots the axial stresses for the current track being post-processed and all other tracks being post-processed.
+The chart has two further display options to control the legibility of the chart when the number of tracks plotted on the same chart increases.
 Limit for all curves to have peaks labelled controls the maximum number of curves (tracks) allowed in the chart for all of them to still have the peak value labels included.
-If the number of tracks plotted exceeds this value then no track plots will have the peaks labelled.
+If the number of tracks plotted exceeds this value, then no track plots will have the peaks labelled.
 Limit on total number of curves in chart controls the maximum number of curves (tracks) allowed in the chart.
-If the number of tracks to be plotted exceeds this value then the multiple track axial rail stress chart will be excluded from the post-processing spreadsheet.

-The deck charts available for output are:

-Ш Longitudinal displacement Plots the longitudinal displacement of the deck of the structure where the track-structure-interaction occurs between the structure and the ballast.
+If the number of tracks to be plotted exceeds this value, then the multiple track axial rail stress chart will be excluded from the post-processing spreadsheet.
+The de eck charts available for output are: Longitudinal displacement Plots the longitudinal displacement of the deck of the structure where the track-structure-interaction occurs between the structure and the ballast.
 This is generally the "top of the slab" for most decks.
 These displacements are at the nodal line in the Finite Element model (the geometric sections are modelled eccentric to this with rigid offsets to ensure correct support locations) and they are not the displacements at the neutral axis or the displacements at the bearings.
 Vertical displacement Plots the vertical displacement of the deck of the structure where the track-structure-interaction occurs.
 Rotational displacement Plots the rotation of the deck of the structure where the track-structure-interaction occurs.
 Axial force Plots the axial force in the deck of the structure.
 Shear force Plots the vertical shear force in the deck of the structure.
 Bending moment Plots the vertical bending moment in the deck of the structure.